Your Closing-the-Classroom Checklist

 Discard or Raffle Off

-I usually hold a raffle, auction, or silent auction for the disposable items the kids would love to have as a memory.
-These include old posters, the leadership lighthouse prop, faded décor, the weekly class-designed mind maps, and items not needed for the following year’s theme.
+I usually hold a raffle, auction, or silent auction for the disposable items the kids might like to have.
+These include decorations, the weekly class-designed mind maps, and any items not needed for next year’s theme.
+Also:

 ☐ Old posters that have faded or don’t mesh with today's kids.